Adefy/Editor/Readme.md

 Part of the adefy backend, this editor is used for building adefy ads and deploying them to the adefy servers.
 It is built as a JS module, and creates all the necessary HTML itself on instantiation.
-The only dependency at the moment is JQuery, but that will expand to include script.aculo.us in leu of JQuery UI.
-In the future we might also swap out JQuery for Zepto, if possible.
+The only dependencies at the moment are JQuery and JQuery UI.

 Building
 --------